-8. Roger wanted to connect the songs on the album, in addition to the music, with people speaking voices.
-He took the band's stage staff, the Abbey Roads studio staff where the album was recorded and recorded interviews with them, asking simple questions as well as hard and deep questions about death and insanity.
+8. Roger wanted to have a connection between the songs in the album, so in addition to the music, he added people speaking voices.
+He took the band's stage staff, the Abbey Roads studio staff where the album was recorded, and recorded interviews with them, asking simple questions as well as hard and deep questions about death and insanity.
 Paul McCartney was one of those interviewees, but his recording did not enter the album because Roger claimed he was "trying too hard" and trying to be funny instead of being real.

 9. Aside from being a dizzyingly successful album, this album is also responsible for the masterpiece "Monty Python and the Holy Grail" movie, sounds weird ??
-The band members who used to watch the TV series "Monty Python's Flying Circus" at breaks during the recordings for the album, heard that Python's members were trying to make a full-length film but the production ran out of money.
-They took some (very small) of the money they received for the album and invested it in producing the film when they allowed it to be finished and released.
+The band members who used to watch the TV series "Monty Python's Flying Circus" during breaks during the recordings of the album, heard that Python's members were trying to make a full-length film but the production ran out of money.
+They took some (very small) of the money they received for the album and invested it in producing the film when they helped it to be finished and released.

 10. The song "Us And Them" was originally written in 1969 for the soundtrack of the film "Zabriskie Point", but the director of the film thought it was inappropriate and chose three other songs that the band wrote for the soundtrack.